 We went to a pretty underwhelming Christmas party last year.
-The decorations were up, the presents were wrapped, but the guy dressing up as Santa had dropped out last minute.
+The decorations were up, the presents were wrapped, but the guy playing Santa dropped out last minute.

 It was just a revel without a Claus.

-And with our resolve firmly strengthened never to be the victims of such a festive let-down again, we’ve decided to compile a list of the best winter markets, fairs, and skating rinks popping up around London this year, to make sure your bells are jingled all the way and your halls are thoroughly decked.
+And with our resolve firmly strengthened never to be the victims of such a festive let-down again, we’ve decided to compile a list of the best Christmas markets and fairs popping up around London this year, to make sure your bells are jingled all the way and your halls are thoroughly decked.

 And so, without further ado…

 Southbank Winter Market

 If you haven’t already visited the scenic Southbank Winter Market, with its mini chalets offering mulled wine, street food and Christmassy wares (everything from fried chicken to bratwursts, to vegan specials) garnished with a healthy dollop of fairy-lights, then literally drop everything and go now.
 And this year they’ll also feature craft beer bar The Hop Locker.

 You must have been very good this year.